-If cataracts are obscuring your vision and making it difficult for you to see, then you may need cataract surgery.
+If cataracts are obscuring your vision and making it difficult for you to see, then you may need cataract surgery in Wichita KS.
 In the past, this surgery required full sedation, but modern surgery for cataracts is much more streamlined and less invasive.
-Dr. Patel at the Wichita Vision Institute in Witchita, KS is skilled in this routine surgery for mild, moderate, and even severe cataracts.
+Dr. Patel at the Wichita Vision Institute in Wichita, KS is skilled in this routine surgery for mild, moderate, and even severe cataracts.
 Learn more about this surgery today before you schedule your consultation.

 Are You Awake During Cataract Surgery?

 In general, yes, most people are awake during cataract surgery.
 A few decades ago, it was common to use general anesthesia for this type of surgery, but modern improvements for this surgery and advanced research into alternative sedation have made it possible to comfortably complete this procedure with only mild IV sedation.

 The amount of sedative used during your surgery will depend on the degree of work that needs to be done and your preferred level of comfort.
 Typically, mild sedation is enough to keep you calm and relaxed for the duration of the procedure.
 Using mild sedatives lowers the risks of complications from general anesthesia and also makes your recovery process much easier.

 No, this surgery is not painful at all.
 Even though you will be awake during your surgery, anesthetic eye drops are used to numb the surface of the eye.
 These numbing eye drops will keep the eye comfortable for several minutes and may even still be effective for some time after your surgery is complete.
 Dr. Patel also administers an anesthetic solution in the eye to minimize any further discomfort.